[Learn Korean I38] -ㄴ/는다면, -아/어야겠다, -나 보다

 You attach 나 보다 to the stem to make 갔나 보다 “(he) seems to have gone.”

-Now, let‘s read a sentence to see how the speaker is making a guess.
+Now, let‘s read a sentence to see how the speaker makes a guess.

 낮에도 이렇게 춥다니 이제 겨울이 왔나 보다.

-Being this cold in the afternoon, it seems like winter has already arrived.
+With this cold in the afternoon, winter has already arrived.

 Here, 왔다 “came” is the past tense of 오다 “to come.”